DemandCube/NeverwinterDP_Legacy/README.md

 #At this point you can point your browser to this url to see status
 http://localhost:8080/app/index.html

+#In Queuengin , Scribengin, DemandSpike.
+You can run gradle release after build and install,
+#you will find the release in build/release/project directory
+#and run some test in each release.
+For example in Queuengin,

+cd build/release/Queuengin/bin
+./server.sh  to launch the server
+./shell.sh -c server ping to check the status ./shell.sh -f  hello-xyz.csh to launch the batch script test ,

 #To kill the servers
 ./bin/shell.sh -c server exit